+Goal 5-A: Reduce the future residential buildout of Yorktown, in order to further preserve open space and limit the potential for adverse development impacts.

+Goal 5-B: Maximize Utilize selected upzoning in the more northern developed parts of town to further reduce further development stress impacts on overburdened neighborhoods, and continue to upzone larger contiguous vacant or undeveloped parcels in areas with environmentally sensitive resources, land and areas with traffic congestion or infrastructure constraints.

+Goal 5-C: In and around the five hamlet business centers (refer to Chapter 4), promote housing diversity in a format compatible with both commercial uses and adjacent single-family residential areas.

+Goal 5-D: Continue to support affordable workforce housing middle income (as defined by the Community Housing Board) and workforce housing for people in all stages of life, from young adults and couples, to families with children, to seniors.

+Goal 5-E: Ensure that new homes are compatible with the character of their neighborhoods.

+February 2010 Redlined Draft 5-1

-- Goal 5-A: Reduce the future residential buildout of Yorktown, in order to further preserve open space and limit the potential for adverse development impacts. - Goal 5-B: Preserve vacant residentially zoned parcels in northern Yorktown to reduce further development "stress" on those neighborhoods. - Goal 5-C: In and around the five hamlet commercial centers, promote housing diversity in a format compatible with both commercial uses and adjacent single-family residential areas. - Goal 5-D: Promote housing for people in all stages of life, from young adults and couples, to families with children, to seniors. - Goal 5-E: Promote policies that allow residents the ability and the opportunity to maintain residence in Yorktown. - Goal 5-F: Continue to provide opportunities for middle-income and workforce housing. - Goal 5-G: Ensure that new homes are compatible with the character of their neighborhoods, and promote a high visual quality in residential areas. - Goal 5-H: Protect neighborhoods from the adverse impacts of non-residential uses; for example, ensure that noise levels are compatible with residential living. - Goal 5-I: Promote traffic safety and create a comfortable environment for walking and biking on residential streets. - Goal 5-J: Protect street trees and woodland areas, particularly mature trees, in residential areas where they contribute to the character of the community.
+- Goal 5-F: Protect neighborhoods from the adverse impacts of non-residential uses; for example, ensure that noise levels from neighboring non-residential uses are compatible with residential living. - Goal 5-G: Promote traffic safety and create a comfortable environment for walking and biking on residential streets. - Goal 5-H: Protect street trees and woodland areas, particularly significant historical mature trees, in residential areas where they contribute to the character of the community. - Goal 5-I: Assure that all residential development complies with the Town's natural resource regulations, including wetland buffer requirements and development limitations for steep slopes, and other applicable standards.